dcreager/clogger/README.md

 Build instructions
 ------------------

-To build Windward, you need the following libraries installed on your system:
+To build clogger, you need the following libraries installed on your system:

   * pkg-config
   * [libcork](https://github.com/redjack/libcork)